B.C. Archaeology

 Day 17: Assos - Troy

-In the morning we travel north by bus from Bergama to the ruins of Assos where we see the superb Temple of Athena.
+In the morning we travel north to the ruins of Assos where we see the superb Temple of Athena.
 Located on a rocky peninsula, there is a spectacular view over the Aegean towards Lesbos Island.
-We have lunch in a small cafe.
-We then head to Troy where we explore the remarkable ruins of this picturesque archaeological site, famously excavated by the German entrepreneur Heinrich Schliemann in the late 19th Century.
-In the afternoon, we have a short bus ride to Çanakkale where we check into our hotel.
+We have lunch in a local cafe.
+We then head to Troy where we explore the remarkable ruins of this picturesque archaeological site which was famously excavated by the German entrepreneur Heinrich Schliemann in the late 19th Century.
+In the afternoon, we have a short bus ride to �anakkale where we check into our hotel.
+Overnight Canakkale.

-In the morning we cross the Straits of the Dardanelles to the Gallipoli Peninsula.
+In the morning we cross the Straits of the Dardanelles by ferry to the Gallipoli Peninsula.
 We explore the WWI battle fields of Gallipoli including Anzac Cove, Lone Pine and the Nek.
 We have the chance to thoroughly explore these dramatic locations and appreciate the incredible hardships of the fighters on both sides.
 In the afternoon we head north by bus to Istanbul where we check into our hotel.
+Overnight Istanbul.

 This day is dedicated to the scenic wonders of the region of Istanbul.
-In the morning we take the ferry from the Istanbul wharf up the Bosphorus Straits to the entrance to the Black Sea.
+In the morning we take a cruise boat from the Istanbul wharf up the Bosphorus Straits.
 We enjoy a magnificent view of the city and the suburbs along the way.
-A wonderful view is had from the Anadolu castle.
-We have lunch and then return to Istanbul.
-In the afternoon we go to the top of Galata Tower for a breathtaking view across the Golden Horn.
+We climb (or take a taxi) to Anadolu castle where there is a wonderful view of the Black Sea.
+We have a seafood lunch and then return to Istanbul.
+Overnight Istanbul.

 Day 21: Depart Istanbul